4x4 insurance

 Is it more expensive to insure a 4x4?

-Its insurance group: Every car sits in an insurance group, and due to their size and the cost to repair them, 4x4s tend to sit in high insurance groups.
-Generally, the higher the group your vehicle sits in the higher your insurance costs.
+Every car sits in one of 50 car insurance groups.
+Due to their size and the cost to repair them, 4x4s tend to sit in high groups.
+The higher the group, the more you're likely to pay for your insurance.

-Its size: As 4x4s tend to be large, heavy vehicles, the damage they can do in collisions is likewise large.
-Insurers tend to see them as ‘riskier’ to insure than normal cars as a result, meaning you may pay more for your insurance.
+As 4x4s tend to be large, heavy vehicles, the damage they can do in collisions is likewise large.
+Insurers tend to see them as ‘riskier’ to insure than normal cars as a result, meaning you can sometimes pay more to insure them.

 Will my insurance cover off-roading?